Guidelines for Laundry in Healthcare Facilities

 Cloth face coverings should—

-• fit snugly but comfortably against the side of the face
+• Fit snugly but comfortably against the side of the face

-• be secured with ties or ear loops
+• Be secured with ties or ear loops

-• include multiple layers of fabric
+• Include multiple layers of fabric

-• allow for breathing without restriction
+• Allow for breathing without restriction

-• be able to be laundered and machine dried without damage or change to shape
+• Be able to be laundered and machine dried without damage or change to shape

-Minimize contamination by partitioning your nursing home’s on-premises laundry room.
+Partition your nursing home’s on-premises laundry room

 To avoid contaminating laundry, it’s recommended to have two separate areas for laundry at your long-term care facility – a dirty area for soiled linens and a separate clean area for handling washed items.
 For those facilities considering updating or renovating their laundry areas, UniMac offers resources for architects for designing a functional and safe on-premise laundry room for senior care facilities.

-Keep laundry equipment clean and well-maintained.
+Keep laundry equipment clean and well-maintained

 All washing machines and dryers in health care settings should be properly maintained according to the manufacturer’s instructions.
 To prevent microbial contamination of your commercial laundry equipment: